FlyingGyroscope/IntroTo3DPrinting/README.md

 This repository contains mixed-media elements that are not covered by the Creative Commons license above:

-- Screenshots: Limited screenshots from educational sources and blogs are included strictly for instructional illustration and commentary.
+- Screenshots: Limited screenshots from YouTube, educational sources, and blogs are included strictly for instructional illustration and commentary.
 - Memes and Pop Culture Media: Limited images and memes are used for humor and engagement.

 All third-party images, logos, trademarks, and screenshots remain the sole property of their respective copyright holders.
 They are included here under Fair Use doctrines for transformative, non-commercial, educational purposes.